QSMxT/qsmxt.github.io/pages/4_using-qsmxt/4_segmentation.md

 ## What does this pipeline do?

-This pipeline will segment T1-weighted images using before registering them to the T2\*-weighted space (the same space as QSM results).
+This pipeline will segment T1-weighted images before registering them to the T2\*-weighted space (the same space as QSM results).
 Segmentation is performed using FastSurfer with CPU processing.
 Registration is performed using ANTs via the `antsRegistrationSyNQuick.sh` script.

 ## Running the pipeline